 - Vascular disease (blood vessel disease)

-She was also on the forefront providing her expertise in the management of covid 19 patients during the pandemic.
+She was also at the forefront providing her expertise in the management of covid 19 patients during the pandemic.